KeizoBookman/mruby-lovelive/README.md

 ## Descriotion
-this mrbgem is presented for Loveliver.
+this mrbgem  presented for Loveliver.

 we are coverd with
 Love live.